olliwbst/neonbreak/README.md

 # neonbreak
-A smal game I am developing all by myself.
+A small game I am developing all by myself.

 It is a singleplayer top-down-shooter with an 80's style theme.